ikr/ikr.su-blog/_posts/2016-10-14-components-and-modules.markdown

 [Big Ball of Mud](http://www.laputan.org/mud/) architecture, where everything depends on everything else?
 Only the clear understanding and active enforcement of consistent program design, and the aforementioned discipline.
 How realistic is to expect that in an ordinary project, where not all the developers are seniors with over 15 years of industry experience?
-It's a rhetorical question.

 Thereby, principally, modules isolated into their own source code repositories are the concerns' border guards.
 That purpose of modularization will stay relevant forever, even when computers become